Europe

 Wherever you go in Switzerland in the summer, from the terraced vineyards of Lavaux to the hustle and bustle of Zurich, the natural environment shines.
 (Photo: Getty Images)

-Nature takes center stage in Switzerland in summer — whether you’re hiking through wildflower meadows to the tinkle of cowbells, stand-up paddleboarding across a startlingly blue lake, or letting a cable car wing you up to one sky-high Alpine peak after the next.
-Switzerland’s size means you can see a lot in one trip — you might even experience more than one Swiss city.
+Nature takes center stage in Switzerland in the summer — whether you’re hiking through wildflower meadows with the tinkle of cowbells in the air, stand-up paddleboarding across a startlingly blue lake, or letting a cable car wing you up to one sky-high Alpine peak after the next.
+Switzerland’s size means you can see a lot in one trip — you don’t have to limit yourself to just one city.

-From Zurich and Geneva to Bern and Lucerne, Switzerland comes with a generous spritz of outdoor adventure, including open-air festivals and lakeshore restaurants twinkling with Michelin stars.
+From Zurich and Geneva to Bern and Lucerne, Switzerland comes with a generous spritz of outdoor adventure, open-air festivals, and lakeshore restaurants serving up local delights.

 Wildlife and Wild Festivals: Hitting Switzerland’s Summer Heights